islco/sudo/source/_posts/2016-12-16-swift-protocols-and-mvvm-to-avoid-repetition.md

 Our models, in the model group, will hold the data, we have a `DomainModel` and a `ProductModel`, both are structs.
 The `DomainModel` will hold the domain name and its status.
 The `ProductModel` will hold the product name, product rating, product logo and the product price.

 ### View Models
-For every model we have a view model.
+Every data model has its respective view model.
 In our example that means we have a `DomainViewModel` and a `ProductViewModel`.
-View models are supposed to take data from a model and do any transformations to them to present them to the user.
+View models take data from a model and apply transformations to the view before we present them to the user.
 For instance, our `ProductViewModel` will take the float `4.99` price and convert it into a string that reads `$4.99`.

 ### Views
 In our example our views are our two UITableViewCells.
 We have a DomainTableViewCell and a ProductTableViewCell.
 The layout if these is done in the app's storyboard.
 Both classes are simple, they have just one `setup` method that takes a view model.
 The view model is used to populate the cell, for instance take the readable price ($4.99) and assing that to a `UILabel` text property.